 - Average salary laborer: $200

 This is also good to keep in mind when you find yourself negotiating the price of things.
 For example that $50 handmade leather backpack?
-A leather craftsmen can make 3 or 4 a day tops.
+A leather craftsman can make 2 or 3 a day tops.
 His costs are immediately used up when he purchases the materials to make the bag.
 While a few dollars won’t make a big deal to you, it will to him.
 A few dollars can pay for a meal, or pay the school fees for his kids.
 Really consider this when you’re purchasing things.

 There are still deals to be found in Morocco!